 That sounds easy.
 What happens next?

 The surgery usually takes about an hour.
 After that, a light temporary dressing is placed on your lids, ice packs are applied to minimize swelling, and you’re allowed to recover for a short period of time.
-You can then go home, or stay overnight.
+You can then go home, as this procedure is done on an outpatient basis.
 Stitches are removed in four to seven days.

 Will I be black and blue?